Grangegorman killings: Subsequent interviews

-While the first interview was videotaped, at the beginning of the second interview, Lyons said that he wanted video recording to be stopped.
+While the first interview was videotaped, at the beginning of the second interview, Lyons said that he wanted the video recording to be stopped.
 It has been alleged that the decision to terminate the recording was prompted by the gardaí before the start of the second interview.
 A number of items discussed during the second interview were not included on the formal interview record, including anecdotes told by Lyons about his former criminal activity which gardaí believed at the time to be untrue.
 As the interview continued, Lyons was asked if he wanted to make a formal statement, to which he agreed.
 This statement contains a number of points about the killings that were not known to the public at the time.
 Some of the more glaring inaccuracies mentioned in the first interview are not included in the statement, although this statement contains some notable omissions and inaccuracies.

 Midway through the interview, Lyons was allowed a break, during which he was seen by a doctor, and was given medication.
 He also met his father during this break.
 He told his father that he had committed the murder, to which his father replied: "Dean, you are a terrible liar".
 The gardaí had an informal meeting during the break, during which some gardaí expressed unease about Dean Lyons; Detective Garda Cox described him as a "Walter Mitty" character during this meeting.
 There are some significant changes in Lyons' story after the break.
 For example: prior to the break, he claimed that he had used only one knife and after the break, he said that he had used four separate weapons, including electric carving knives.
 The latter description matches closely to Professor Harbison's report.
 A number of detailed descriptions were given which matched closely with the physical evidence and with the psychological profile.